Risingson/eveeyedocs/docs/sync/waypoints.md

 A 12-jump route using a detour via Thera was found:<br>![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/route/Wormhole_routing_0.png)

 If you `Set Destination` to `Nasreri` via Eveeye the app will set a waypoint at `PUIG-F`.
 There you would have to find the entrance to Thera.
-The corresponding Signature Code is found in the solarsystem-tab SIG or on the line on the map.
+The corresponding Signature Code is found in the solarsystem-tab `SIG` or on the line on the map.
 From Thera do the same for the exit -in this case- to `Vecamia`.
 After jumping back to k-space the client will show the last 4 jumps.<br>

 Within the EVE Client your route would look like this since the client does not plot routes via wormholes:<br>![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/route/Wormhole_routing_03.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjM4Nzk2NDc2LDEwMDIzOTY2NTUsLTg5MT
+eyJoaXN0b3J5IjpbLTE3MjE0ODI3NTgsNjM4Nzk2NDc2LDEwMD
-cyMjQ0OSwtNTI0NzEzODM4LC00NDE3MjI1MzYsLTE4MDU1ODY0
+IzOTY2NTUsLTg5MTcyMjQ0OSwtNTI0NzEzODM4LC00NDE3MjI1
-NTVdfQ==
+MzYsLTE4MDU1ODY0NTVdfQ==
 -->